 Common Name: Pacific Waterleaf

-Hydrophyllum tenuipes is a Perennial up to 0.75 metres tall.
+Hydrophyllum tenuipes is a perennial plant that can grow up to 0.75 metres tall.

 It has edible uses.